Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Framework and Setup

 \subsubsection{A Concrete Non-Transitivity Construction in a ReLU Setting}

-To show that non-transitivity and bridging are not artifacts of vague definitions, we give an explicit construction where a two-stage map is easy in a bounded-width family, while the direct map provably requires much larger width at the same depth.
-The key is that composition increases effective depth and therefore representational complexity but without increasing width at each stage.
+We adapt this triangle-wave composition mechanism to a three-modality setting.
+The resulting bounded-width construction has a two-stage map with lower required width than the direct map at the same depth: composition increases effective depth and representational complexity while preserving the width of each stage.